My Dog Ate Apple Cores & Seeds What Should I Do?

 That last part was a little bit scary we understand.
 But please read on!

-While cyanide is toxic, the seeds and the apple cores are quite safe for your dog.
-The amount of cyanide in apple seeds is really quite low.
+While cyanide is toxic and bad for dogs, the seeds and the apple cores are quite safe for your dog.
+The cyanide levels in apple seeds is really quite low.
 If your dog has eaten 10 apple cores, he’ll be OK.
 Though he may have some vomiting and diarrhea from eating too many apple cores at one time.

 How many apple seeds could be toxic to your dog?
 Consider this, a medium-sized dog would have to eat 85 grams of apple seeds.
 Then he would need to completely chew them, and only then would he have a toxic dose.
 The apple seeds in one apple will come to about 0.4 grams.
 Your dog would have to eat up to 200 or more apple cores & seeds to be poisoned!